US Visa Appointment in 2 Days: Kuwait, Hanoi, Hong Kong, and Other Waiting Times

 Q1: Is it more risky to submit a visa request abroad than from home?

 A1: Not always.
-Consular officers will consider your application, however, to decide your link to your home country.
+Consular officers will consider your application to determine your connection to your home country.
 It is in good standing with proof of your intention to return.

 Q2: How often are visa waiting times updated?

-A2: They may fluctuate by week or even daily depending on workload and staff, so it,s a good idea to check the U.S. visa waiting time website regularly.
+A2: They may fluctuate by week or even daily depending on workload and staff, so it’s a good idea to check the US visa waiting website regularly.

 Q3: Can I have an early or emergency appointment?

 A3: Yes, in case of a medical emergency, death of a relative, or business on short notice, you can request an early appointment.
-This is subject to the discretion embassy and on the production of supporting documents.
+This is subject to the discretion of the embassy and the production of supporting documents.

 Q4: Will I be automatically granted a visa if I get an early appointment?